zulaikhaaaaa/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
-Why not?. ***(1 mark)*** __No, files in the container are not persistent because containers are ephemeral and their file systems are erased when the container is removed__.
+Why not?. ***(1 mark)*** __No, files in the container are not persistent because containers are ephemeral and the file systems are erased when the container is removed__.
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Yes, we can run multiple instances of Debian Linux__.

 ## Running your own container with persistent storage